joshbooker/sqlOS-Scripter-Extract-Compare-Update/README.md

 - execute the following in cmd terminal
   - `update.cmd`

-Now you databases are the same again.
+Now your databases are the same again.

 If you extract and compare again you'll get a delta script that doesn't make any changes.